Handling An Estate

-Life Estate Deed: Transfers legal title to the beneficiaries during the decedent’s lifetime; gives that person the righto live on the property until death, when the property passes to the beneficiaries.
+Life Estate Deed: Transfers legal title to the beneficiaries during the decedent’s lifetime; gives the transferor the right to live on the property until death, when the property passes to the beneficiaries.

 If the decedent died intestate, an Affidavit of Heirship for Motor Vehicle can transfer vehicle title to one of the heirs.
 Note: All of the heirs must agree which of them gets the vehicle, and all must sign the Affidavit in front of a notary.
 No court approval is required.
 The form affidavit, Form VTR 262, is available from the Texas Department of Motor Vehicles at http://txdmv.gov/forms-tac.

-Does not require court approval.
-Transfers title to real estate when the decedent died intestate or the will was not probated within 4 years of the death of the decedent.
+The Affidavit of Heirship does not require court approval.
+It transfers title to real estate when the decedent died intestate or the will was not probated within 4 years of the death of the decedent.
 The Affidavit of Heirship can be used to transfer all of the decedent’s real estate.
 The witness requirements are the same as the Small Estate Affidavit.
 A free Affidavit of Heirship form is at www.window.state.tx.us/taxinfo/taxforms/53-111-a.pdf.